Pringle of Scotland: Formation

 Robert Pringle established Pringle of Scotland in 1815 in the Scottish Borders.
 Initially the company produced hosiery and underwear, and have been producing cashmere since 1870.
 Otto Weisz was appointed as the first full-time designer in the knitwear industry in 1934.
 The twinset and the ancient-Scottish Argyle adapted pattern were designed under Weisz's direction, which became popular with Jean Simmons, Brigitte Bardot and Grace Kelly.

 Dawson International Plc

 In 1967, Pringle of Scotland was acquired by Joseph Dawson (Holdings) Limited, who were later renamed Dawson International Plc.
 Throughout the 1980s and 1990s leisure and sportswear played a key role within the Pringle of Scotland brand with top British golf players including Nick Faldo and Colin Montgomerie being sponsored by the group.
 During the early to mid-1980s that Pringle become a household name on the football terraces and still holds a nostalgic place in the heart of the casual movement.

-In 2000, the brand which was losing around £4.5m per annum was bought for £6m by Hong Kong-based S.C.
-Fang & Sons Company, Ltd. Pringle has headquarters in Hawick, Scotland and a design studio in London, England.
+In 2000, the brand which was losing around £4.5m per annum was bought for £6m by Hong Kong–based S.C.
+Fang & Sons Company, Ltd. Pringle has a design studio in London, England.